QuantEcon/lecture-python-website/pages/about.md

 assistants Chase Coleman, Spencer Lyon and Matthew McKay for innumerable contributions to the code library and functioning of the website.

-We would also like to recgonise those who co-authored lectures and code:
+We also recognize those who co-authored lectures and code:

 [Anmol Bhandari]( http://www.bhandarianmol.com/)
 -	Co-authored [Fluctuating Interest Rates Deliver Fiscal Insurance]( https://python-advanced.quantecon.org/amss2.html)